TahaCoder43/mutawwir-blog/README.md

 # Today TODO

+- [x] add footer,
-- [] add footer, look up designs, see SEO benefits, and how it benefits SEO (read main google doc about it).
+- [] footer: upgrade: look up designs, see SEO benefits, and how it benefits SEO (read main google doc about it).
 Take footer design inspirations, to make an aesthetic footer
 - [] I think at this time you might start filling in the hero page, headings, and paragraphs
 - [] After this perhaps start preparing the website for mobile
 - [] upload website ig